caylanwilcox/Project-Genesis/FVG_STRATEGY_README.md

 ## Overview

-This document outlines the **Multi-Timeframe Fair Value Gap (FVG) Continuation Strategy** - a systematic approach to trading institutional order flow imbalances with emphasis on quality over quantity.
+This document outlines the **Gap-Zone Fibonacci FVG Strategy for 2:1 to 5:1 Returns** - a systematic approach to trading WITHIN Fair Value Gaps using Fibonacci levels to capture institutional order flow imbalances targeting 5% returns.

 ## Core Philosophy

-**"Trade only the highest probability setups with multi-timeframe confirmation"**
+**"Trade WITHIN the gap using Fibonacci levels - target larger moves (2:1 to 5:1 R:R)"**

-The strategy filters out noise by requiring:
+The strategy focuses on:
+1. **Larger Gaps (1.5%+)**: Only trade significant gaps that signal strong institutional activity and major price moves
+2. **Gap-Zone Fibonacci Trading**: Enter at Fibonacci retracements WITHIN the gap, target gap fill + extensions for 5% returns
+3. **Multi-Timeframe Confirmation**: Higher timeframe trend alignment for directional bias
-1. High-confidence FVG patterns (≥75% validation score)
+4. **Quality Over Quantity**: High-confidence patterns only (≥75% validation score)
-2. Higher timeframe trend alignment
-3. Proper volume and market structure confirmation
-4. Strategic entry zones for optimal risk/reward
+5. **Fibonacci-Based Targets**: Use 100% gap fill, 150% and 200% Fibonacci extensions for 2:1 to 5:1 returns

 ---